 The Philosophy Club is a monthly meeting of the minds involving faculty, philosophy majors and minors, and students interested in pursuing advanced studies in philosophy.
 A student convener sets the agenda and distributes texts for discussion.
 There are usually six meetings a year with a new president elected annually; the president offers guidance to conveners in their selection of discussion topics.
 Meetings allow students and professors to continue their philosophical dialogue outside of class in a congenial atmosphere.
 The Stetson University Philosophy Club is officially recognized by the Student Government Association.

-If you are interested in joining the Philosophy Club, please e-mail Divina Bungard, the Philosophy Department Secretary at firstname.lastname@example.org and she will put you on the mailing list for upcoming Philosophy Club meetings and announcements.
+If you are interested in joining the Philosophy Club, please contact our current 2017-2018 president, Ruel Mannette or e-mail Divina Bungard, the Philosophy Department Secretary, and will put you on the mailing list for upcoming Philosophy Club meetings and announcements.

 The past year has been a thoroughly productive one for the storied Stetson University Philosophy Club, by way of our dedicated faculty, the generous funding provided by SAFAC and our department, teamed with the stellar academics who made their way to Stetson University to share their academic acumen with the undergraduate population.